jskrd/php-prpdf/README.md

 ## About

-This library provides a set of classes for cleanly building print ready PDF files.
+A set of classes for cleanly building print ready PDF files.